github-cloud/atlas-help/terraform/runs/variables-and-configuration.html.md

 Atlas has the ability to store multi-line files as variables.
 The recommended way to manage your secret/sensitive multi-line files (private key, SSL cert, SSL private key, CA, etc.) is to add them as [Terraform Variables](#terraform-variables) or [Environment Variables](#environment-variables) in Atlas.

-Just like secret strings, it is recommended that you never checkin these multi-line secret files to version control by following the below steps.
+Just like secret strings, it is recommended that you never check in these multi-line secret files to version control by following the below steps.

 Set the [variables](https://www.terraform.io/docs/configuration/variables.html) in your Terraform template that resources utilizing the secret file will reference: